MicrosoftDocs/sdk-api/sdk-api-src/content/ndhelper/index.md

 ## -description

-This header is used by Network Diagnostics Framework.
+This header is used by ndf.
 For more information, see:

 - [Network Diagnostics Framework](../_ndf/index.md)